Let’s talk about Puchjournalen – a Swedish magazine from the 1970s for moped enthusiasts – particularly those who rode Puchs.

 But the background makes it hard to tell where they’re standing – they must be close enough to hear the noise from Malte’s moped.
 But I assume they’re not close enough to see that it’s not a couple of greasers but rather a kid on a piece of junk moped.

-And then, the police dispatcher informs all units about a supposed “greaser riot at the square.”
-It’s absurd, considering Karen never mentioned a riot (and if she did, it must have happened between panels).
+In the second to last panel, the police dispatcher informs all units about a supposed “greaser riot at the square.”

 The last we see of Malte is when the cops surround him, with him in the middle, surrendering.
 Quite the cliffhanger.